IT Security Checks Without the Manual Work

 Static Snapshots that Expire Instantly

-Spreadsheets, screenshots, and exported reports can be helpful to artifacts, but they go stale the moment you save them.
+Spreadsheets, screenshots, and exported reports can be helpful artifacts, but they go stale the moment you save them.

 Drift is the predictable result of constant change across devices, users, and tools—including day-to-day device management changes like OS updates, enrollment gaps, policy exceptions, and configuration tweaks.
 Even strong teams with best-in-class tooling deal with drift, because it's a systems problem—not a motivation problem.